 Before we get started, I will say this: it’s best to follow the instructions of the baking recipe you’re using, as they are all different.
 A cake might bake for 30 minutes at 350F, while brownies bake for 20 at 375.
 Follow the recipe to a tee for the best results.

 Now, let’s dive into the “general” basics of using an oven for baking.

 The first thing to do is to understand the type of oven you’re dealing with.
 Is it a conventional or convection oven?
 This is important because each type requires different baking times and temperatures.

 Trying to bake something in a convection oven at the same temperature and time frame will end in disaster.
 So, find out which oven type you’re working with.

 Understand the Racks

-Next, understand proper placement for your baked treat.
+Next, understand the proper placement for your baked treat.
 Ovens typically have anywhere from three to seven racks inside.
-If you’re dealing with three racks, your baked goods are best-suited right in the middle.
+If you’re dealing with three racks, your baked goods are best suited right in the middle.
 With seven racks, you can opt for the second or third rack.